emderrick/LEAP_sweeps/metagenomic.md

 ```
 Then I created a tab deliminated text file "all_redundant_mags.txt" that contained the name of each MAG and its file path.

-Then I computed genome similarity with fastANI.
-I used 16 threads
+Then I dereplicated the MAGs with an anvio program using fastANI.
+I used 16 threads.
+I used a 98% ANI.

 ```bash